ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting_state_exposure/index.rst

 the TMREL, it is necessary to include death to correctly derive our transition rates.
 Thus we allow simulants to die into CAT 0.
-However, because we need to assume equilibrium of our system over time, we allow simulants to "age in" to CATs 1-4, out of CAT 0.
+However, because we need to assume equilibrium of our system over time, we allow simulants to "age in" to CATs 1-4, from CAT 0.
 We thus set the transition probabilies :math:`f_i` equal to the prevalence of the four wasting categories, obtained from GBD.

 It is important here to note first that :math:`f_i` don't represent fertility rates: